tippfehlr/activity-roles/README.md

 [![](https://img.shields.io/github/license/tippf3hlr/activity-roles)](./LICENSE)
 [![](https://img.shields.io/github/issues/tippf3hlr/activity-roles)](https://github.com/tippf3hlr/activity-roles/issues)
 [![](https://img.shields.io/github/package-json/v/tippf3hlr/activity-roles)](https://github.com/tippf3hlr/activity-roles#changelog)\
-A discord bot that gives and removes roles from users dependent on their discord presence, but unlike other bots it doesn't remove them if you stop playing.\
+A Discord bot that gives and removes roles to/from users depending on their discord presence.\
-Intended to show which people play what game and therefore give them access to specific channels etc.\
+It can be decided for each role if the role should be removed when the user stops playing the game (live mode) or not.\
+Ideal for creating specific-game(s)-only channels.
+The bot is in active development, so if you need anything, feel free to join my [support guild](https://discord.gg/3K9Yx4ufN7) or open an [issue](https://github.com/tippf3hlr/activity-roles/issues/new)\
 Inspired by [Game Roles](https://top.gg/bot/511010215290863636).

 ## Vocabulary